←

 Two-way radios, one of the most common communication devices know to men, can both transmit and receive a signal, unlike a broadcast receiver.
 They usually use a single channel and operate in a half-duplex mode: the user can talk or he can listen, but not both at the same time, unlike our cell phones, which are the best example of a full-duplex two-way radios.

 Two-way radio is a common thing to see in many jobs – from military personnel to pilots, journalists, sailors, oil rig workers, truckers and even astronauts.
 It has saved numerous lives, kept people out of isolation and allowed quick, precise communication thanks to its 4 golden rules – clarity, simplicity, brevity and security.
+You can see the complete list of Radio etiquette rules here

 You might think - “What does radio communication has to do with our inner voice?”
 Well, I want to prove you that through following the basic principles of Radio Etiquette, one could keep a very, healthy relationship with their inner voice.